 - Drug label changes

-The CDER and CBER Office of Compliance is responsible for determining labeling, manufacturing and testing standards, monitoring marketed drug quality, evaluating, classifying and recommending drug recalls and market withdrawals.
+The CDER and CBER Office of Compliance is responsible for determining labeling, manufacturing, and testing standards, monitoring marketed drug quality, and evaluating, classifying, and recommending drug recalls and market withdrawals.

 The Office of Drug Safety (ODS) is responsible for drug safety after approval, safety information retrieval and adverse event reporting for drug and biological products, medical devices, and dietary supplements.
 This information can be reported to and viewed on the FDA MedWatch website.